FedRAMP vs TX-RAMP

 FedRAMP:

 Each level represents the potential impact of a security breach.
-The required security controls and assessment processes become more rigorous as you move from Low to High.
+The required security controls and assessment processes become more rigorous as you move from Class A to D.

 TX-RAMP: